mParticle/docs/src/pages/guides/platform-guide/journeys/index.md

 2. In the Create Journey configuration dialog, choose a name for your journey and select inputs from all the workspaces you wish to include.
 3. After selecting all the inputs in all the relevant workspaces, click **Create**.
 4. The Journey canvas displays your selected journey inputs.
-5. Click the plus sign to add a milestone.
+5. Click the plus sign to add a milestone, and then click **Milestone**.
 6. Add a name, and then click the plus sign to define the audience using criteria such as event type.
 You are now in the audience builder, and can select criteria.
 For details, see [Audience Criteria](/guides/platform-guide/audiences/#audience-criteria).
 7. Click **Save**.
 The canvas displays the milestone you just created and the audience for that milestone.
 The audience can be activated using any mParticle audience [integration partner](/integrations/) as described in the next step.
 8. Using the plus sign, you can either add a new milestone (repeat steps 6 and 7) or select an output for the audience you just created.
 For more information about output connections, see [Connections](/guides/platform-guide/audiences/#connect-an-audience).
 You can add none, one, or more output to each audience.

-    <aside>Outputs are active by default: as soon as you add the output, audience membership is forwarded to the connection.
-To prevent this, you can set the output connection to Inactive.</aside>
+After an audience is activated (by adding an output set to **Active**), the audience is updated to **Activated**.
+All parent audiences in that branch are set to "Calculating."
+Audience size estimates are updated to the actual audience size.

-9. After you've added all the milestones and outputs, you’ve fully defined the journey.
+After you've added all the milestones and outputs, you’ve fully defined the journey.

 ## Deactivate an audience

 If you wish to stop sending audience updates to one of the connections in a journey, you must either deactivate or delete the connection for that audience.

 <aside>If you deactive an audience, the audience in that output partner system may get out of sync with mParticle.
 You may need to delete the audience in the downstream system to resync.</aside>